panostriantafyllidis/HNIDS/README.md

 python -m src.sids.sids_main
 ```

-- Next step : Send some packets from a different device , using the ruleset in "src/sids/rules" as guidelines for known/unknown packet-creation variation limits
+- Next step : Send some packets from a different device , using the rule-set in "src/sids/rules" as guidelines for known/unknown packet-creation variation limits